gawrbot/mapping-mushrooms-next-pwa/README.md

 - Figma
 - Notion
 - DrawSQL

+## Planned Features

+- More accurate location finding
+- Authentication via a valid email address or third party authorisation via Google
+- Refining the marker setting
+- Update option for article and notes in the images
+- Comment section for each uploaded image
+- 'See in Map' button in the image page, leading to the spot in the map and centering there
+- All images shown below their associated article

 #### Workaround/Node Module Patching for Leaflet Type Error `Property '_getIconUrl' does not exist on type 'Default'.`: